App-vNext/Polly/docs/strategies/retry.md

 ✅ DO

-Use two distinct retry strategy options and link them:
+Use two distinct retry strategy options and combine them:

 <!-- snippet: retry-pattern-3 -->
 ```cs